TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 In addition to the re-used parameters (see [Prerequisites]({{< relref "../prerequisites" >}})), this template asks for the **Instance Type** you want to use.
 A small instance is typically fine, since it will only be used to provide access.
 The **SSH Key Name** is the name of the SSH keypair you created before (see [Prerequisites]({{< relref "../prerequisites" >}})).
 The IPv4 and IPv6 ranges can be used to configure the Security Group rules that allow external access to this instance.

+# Opsgenie Alarms (optional)

+The `1-3-opsgenie.py` will deploy an SNS Topic and a Subscription to receive AWS CloudWatch alarms and forward it to your Opsgenie server.
+An Opsgenie CloudWatch API Key is necessary.
+Once this is deployed, you can enable alerting that's configured for particular resources.

 # Aurora Database

 The `2-1-db-aurora-master` and `2-2-db-aurora-replica` templates together create a highly available RDS Aurora PostgreSQL cluster.
 The template `2-1-db-aurora-master` creates a database cluster with a single master instance.
 The template `2-2-db-aurora-replica` can be deployed multiple times to deploy additional read-only replicas.
 See the [architecture page]({{< relref "../architecture" >}}) for more information.